TEAS – Lakehead University

-- Undergraduate Degree: You must have completed a recognized undergraduate degree, or be in the process of completing a degree by June 2018 to be considered for admission.
+- Undergraduate Degree: You must have completed a recognized undergraduate degree, or be in the process of completing a degree, by June 2020 to be considered for admission.

 - Degrees must have a minimum of 5 full‑year course equivalents completed at the university level to be eligible for admission consideration.

-- You must submit documentation that verifies you successfully completed a recognized undergraduate degree and final official transcripts from any in-progress courses by July 3, 2018.
+- You must submit documentation that verifies you successfully completed a recognized undergraduate degree and final official transcripts for any in-progress courses by July 3, 2020.